Links to descriptions of biology, behaviour,

 Many caterpillars are very fussy eaters, and eat only a very restricted range of plants or foodstuffs.
 We have tried to include links for the known food sources of the various caterpillars.
 However, we only list those that we have observed, those we have been told about by other observers, and those reported in the literature.
 In principle, the caterpillars might feed on anything when nobody is looking.

-We have generally followed the nomenclature and taxonomic divisions as used in the recent book :
+We have generally followed the nomenclature and taxonomic divisions as used in the erudite text :

 Checklist of the Lepidoptera of Australia

 Nielsen E.S., Edwards E.D. & Rangsi T.V.
 (Eds)